navdeep-r/GTCD/README.md

 ├── .gitignore
 ├── build.py                   # Used to build the application
 ├── gtcd.ico                   # Icon for the application
+├── gtcd.pdf                   # Presentation PDF
 ├── LICENSE
-├── main_for_build.py          # Application code for build version which asks users to enter the Gemini API key ├── main.py                    # Main application code ├── README.md
+├── main_for_build.py          # Application code for the build version which asks users to enter the Gemini API key ├── main.py                    # Main application code ├── README.md
 ├── requirements.txt           # Python dependencies